hartleybrody/flask-boilerplate/readme.md

     postgres=# CREATE DATABASE {{APP_SLUG}};
     CREATE DATABASE

-if this is a brand new app, run the initial alembic setup
+If this is a brand new app, run the initial alembic setup

     python manage.py db init

+Note that this has already been done for you if you're using the `Flask Template`.

-### run the local server
+### Run your local server
-ensure that the local `.env` file has been applied, then run
+Ensure that the local `.env` file has been applied, then run

     python app.py

 or alternatively, use gunicorn

-    gunicorn app:app --reload
+    gunicorn app:app --reload --bind 127.0.0.1:5000

-### run database migrations
+### Run database migrations
-detect changes to `models.py` and generate a migration file
+Detect changes to `models.py` and generate a timestamped migration file

     python manage.py db migrate

-once you've looked over the generated migrations file, run the migration
+Once you've looked over the generated migrations file, apply the migration to your local database

     python manage.py db upgrade

-### deploying
+### Deploying
-to push code changes to heroku
+To push code changes to heroku

     git push heroku master

-to run database migrations on heroku
+To run database migrations on heroku

     heroku run python manage.py db upgrade

+Make sure you run this immediately after deploying any code that includes database migrations.